Greece Moments Greece Moments

 *Advertisement

-You can easily explore the most important sights of Astypalea in one or two days with a normal rental car.
-For remote corners, however, it is advisable to use a 4×4 vehicle such as the Suzuki Jimny, which some suppliers have in their range.
-Recommended are: Aggelidis Rental Services and Delis Rent a Car at the harbor.
+You can easily explore the most important sights of Astypalea in one or two days with a standard rental car.
+For more remote corners, however, it is advisable to use a 4×4 vehicle such as the Suzuki Jimny, which some suppliers have in their range.
+Recommended options are: Aggelidis Rental Services and Delis Rent a Car at the harbor.

-→ Everything you need to know about car rental in Greece we’ll tell you here: Car rental in Greece
+→ Everything you need to know about car rental in Greece can be found here: Car rental in Greece

 Mietwagen für Astypalea Tipps Empfehlung